On Rapid mixing for random walks on nilmanifolds: Great Groups

-\begin{proposition} The property of $m$-greatness is closed under taking direct products or factors in the following sense:\begin{itemize} \item If $\g_1$ and $\g_2$ are $m$-great, then $\g_1\times\g_2$ is $m$-great. \item If $\g$ is $m$-great and $\h$ is a factor of $\g$, then $\h$ is $m$-great. \end{itemize}
+We also note that $m$-greatness is preserved by taking products and factors. \begin{proposition} The property of $m$-greatness is closed under taking direct products or factors in the following sense:\begin{itemize} \item If $\g_1$ and $\g_2$ are $m$-great, then $\g_1\times\g_2$ is $m$-great. \item If $\g$ is $m$-great and $\h$ is a factor of $\g$, then $\h$ is $m$-great. \end{itemize}